rach7777/monax-may/content/blog/2017/2017-02-02-resilience-bonds-examination.md

 ## Introduction to Insurance Linked Securities

 [Insurance linked securities](https://www.irmi.com/online/insurance-glossary/terms/r/risk-securitization.aspx) allow us to leverage markets to insure big, complex events.
 [These instruments](https://www.irmi.com/online/insurance-glossary/terms/s/securitization-of-risk.aspx) seek to encapsulate risk into securitized instruments that can be bought and sold on markets.
-Insurance linked securities use a risk index to value the security or a specified loss event and explicitly factor risk factors into pricing of the instrument.
+Insurance linked securities use a risk index to value the security or a specified loss event and explicitly build risk factors into pricing of the instrument.

 Risk securities (as I'll call them in this post) are an absolutely vital component of the insurance domain because, as Pascal Bouvier [recently wrote](https://www.linkedin.com/pulse/my-current-fintech-wishlist-pascal-bouvier-cfa):

 > [T]he potential for pooling risk, segmenting risk, providing liquidity to certain asset classes seems rather interesting.
 Big problem to solve, bigger opportunity.

+But it's more than a "big opportunity".
+Risk securities are also a way in which markets can be brought to bear to insure against very complex risks which are typically linked to weather and climate change.
+The risks which stem from such events, for example hurricanes, earthquakes, or volcanoes, bring losses which are massive and need to be covered very quickly.
+They also affect insured customers in very large numbers.
+As climate change accelerates the number and significance of catastrophic events, risk securities are increasingly being leveraged by the insurance community to ensure that customers will have their losses fully covered.

 Currently there is really only one instrument which is commonly used within the market. `Catastrophe Bonds` [are debt instruments](http://www.investopedia.com/terms/c/catastrophebond.asp) meant to raise money in case of a catastrophe such as a hurricane or earthquake.
 For a brief history and overview of these increasingly important instruments [see here](http://en.entropics.se/cat-bonds/the-history-of-cat-bonds/).

 But the use case I was *really* examining was `Resilience Bonds`.

-## Introduction to Resilience Bonds
+## Introduction to resilience bonds

 [Resilience bonds](http://www.swissre.com/global_partnerships/Swiss_Re_and_partners_to_develop_resilience_bonds.html) link catastrophe bonds with capital investments in resilient infrastructure to reduce losses.
 For a brief history and overview of these instruments [see here](https://www.brookings.edu/blog/the-avenue/2015/12/16/financing-infrastructure-through-resilience-bonds/).